magmo/apps/packages/wallet/src/redux/protocols/application/readme.md

 How does this process reach a terminal state?

+- One solution is to dispatch an application actiuon when the message listener gets the `CONCLUDE_CHANNEL_REQUEST`

 ## State machine

 The protocol is implemented with the following state machine.